Late crime-busting sheriff Buford Pusser inspired Hollywood. Investigators say he killed his wife

-There is enough evidence that if then-McNairy County Sheriff Buford Pusser were alive today, prosecutors would present an indictment to the grand jury for the murder of Pauline Mullins Pusser, said Mark Davidson, the district attorney for Tennessee’s 25th judicial district.
-Investigators also uncovered signs she suffered from domestic violence.
+There is enough evidence that if Pusser, the McNairy County sheriff who died in a car crash seven years after his wife's death, were alive today, prosecutors would present an indictment to a grand jury for the killing of Pauline Mullins Pusser, Davidson said.
+Investigators also uncovered signs that she suffered from domestic violence.

 Prosecutors worked with the Tennessee Bureau of Investigation, which began reexamining decades-old files on Pauline's death in 2022 as part of its regular review of cold cases, agency director David Rausch said.
 Agents found inconsistencies between Buford Pusser's version of events and the physical evidence, received a tip about a potential murder weapon and exhumed Pauline's body for an autopsy.

-Authorities acknowledged the news may shock many who grew up as Buford Pusser's fans and watched the 1973 “Walking Tall” movie he inspired or the 2004 remake.
-Many officers joined law enforcement because of his story, Davidson said.
-The sheriff died in a car crash seven years after his wife's death.

 “This case is not about tearing down a legend.
-It is about giving dignity and closure to Pauline and her family and ensuring that the truth is not buried with time,” Davidson said at a news conference streamed on Facebook.
+It is about giving dignity and closure to Pauline and her family and ensuring that the truth is not buried with time,” Davidson said in a news conference streamed online.
 “The truth matters.
 Justice matters.
 Even 58 years later.
 Pauline deserves both.”

 Evidence does not back up sheriff's story